prog4biol/soc2020/significant_only/README.md

 ENSGALG00000052519              0.00102902792258132     0.5
 ENSGALG00000016946      SUGT1   0.00103327849979457     -0.3
 ```

-ENSGALG00000012082 is the last line we want to keep.
-Let's get rid of the rest.
-Let's find out the line number of this line
+  - ENSGALG00000012082 is the last line we want to keep.
+  - Let's get rid of the rest.
+  - Let's find out the line number of this line

+Use `cat` with the line number option to find the last line we want to keep:
 ```
 $ cat -n pvalue_sorted.tsv |  more
   2203  ENSGALG00000007519      ACBD5   0.000991466118048178    -0.4